Quick Start

 Exporting reports

-Besides viewing the raw results, you may want to generate HTML reports containing descriptions of found vulnerabilities, so thay you can notify the administrators to get the vulnerabilities fixed.
+Besides viewing the raw results, you may want to generate HTML reports containing descriptions of found vulnerabilities, so that you can notify the administrators to get the vulnerabilities fixed.

 To do that, please refer to Generating reports to be sent.